-CA Srinivas Vakati

 I recommend you to have weekly meetings on Monday morning with all your staff.
-Weekly review shouldn’t take more than 45 minutes.
-During this meeting, you ask for the status of all the work pending and about the new learnings and objections faced by your staff.
+A weekly review shouldn’t take more than 45 minutes.
+During this meeting, you ask for the status of all the work pending and about the new learning and objections faced by your staff.

 Prepare a dashboard for your firm with all the important numbers.
 It will give you an overview of everything that goes on in your firm.
 Review this dashboard during your weekly review meeting.

 To begin with, start with a simple dashboard.
 For e.g. for GST Returns, you can track: the number of returns to be filed in next quarter, returns already filed, and pending returns.